jiawei151/SGIEL_VIReID/README.md

 bash run.sh
 ```

-We also uploaded a trained [model](https://drive.google.com/file/d/19LtgJ3p1xtCD4zU-_3OG8hrvMh2vKr_m/view?usp=sharing) using SGIEL.

-Please feel free to contact me (fengjw151@gmail.com) if you need any further information.
+We are currently working on Issues.
+Please feel free to contact me (fengjw151@gmail.com) if you need any other information.

 ### Acknowledge